-You begin your Jellurgal trek with an ancient smoking ceremony and ochre anointment on the beach at Burleigh Cove, performed by members of the local Yugambeh tribe.
+You begin your Jellurgal trek with a live Aboriginal Dance Performance and ochre anointment, performed by traditional custodians of the Yugambeh Language Group .
 Visit the midden and other significant Aboriginal sites along the way.
-The Jellurgal trek takes 45 minutes but there is an option to return to the Centre at the Midden, 15 minutes into the Tour.
+The Jellurgal trek takes one hour but there is an option to return to the Centre at the Midden, 15 minutes into the tour.

 Participants are guided to Burleigh Cove to begin their trek around the Dreaming Mountain, Jellurgal, with an ochre anointment.
-This important ancient ceremony is conducted by the local Yugambeh people who will bless you with a safe journey.
+This important ancient ceremony is performed by traditional custodians of the Yugambeh Language Group who will bless you with a safe journey.

 During the trek around the mountain, participants will discover traditional sites used by the Yugambeh people, including an ancient midden and carving stone.
 Aspects of traditional life, including the sharing of one of the Gold Coast's oldest Dreamtime Stories, 'The creation of Jellurgal', is a highlight.

-Your morning begins at Jellurgal Aboriginal Cultural Centre at 11.30am with a live Aboriginal Dance performance after which you begin your Jellurgal trek with an ancient smoking ceremony and ochre anointment on the beach at Burleigh Cove, performed by members of the local Yugambeh tribe.
+Your morning begins at Jellurgal Aboriginal Cultural Centre at 10am with a live Aboriginal Dance performance after which you begin your Jellurgal trek with an ochre anointment performed by traditional custodians of the Yugambeh Language Group.
 The Jellurgal trek takes 45 minutes where you will visit the midden and other significant Aboriginal sites along the way.
 Your journey ends back at Jellurgal Aboriginal Cultural Centre where your welcome to come in and visit the Jellurgal gift shop or enjoy a coffee at Jingi Cafe.